scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Attempt to break the barrier between this plane and the void.
 Make a spellcasting roll against up to 3 Terrible dice.
 On success a random Outsider with a CR of 6 + 2 per Terrible dice heeds your call and is summoned to a point in range of your choosing.
-The exact creature summoned is determined by the DM, and multiple creatures may be summoned if their combined CR is less than the spells maximum.
+The exact creature summoned is determined by the GM, and multiple creatures may be summoned if their combined CR is less than the spells maximum.
 After summoning roll a wound die, on success the creature is friendly towards you for the next minute, otherwise the creature follows it's own whims.

 For every successful casting of _Void Lure_ in this location the past day, add a Terrible die to the spellcasting roll.
 This die does not effect the CR of the summoned creature.